alljoyn/hae/docs/interfaces/org.alljoyn.Hae/Alerts-v1.md

     * service intervention is needed

 Note about **alertCode**:

-it is not possible to have interoperability on this codes because they depends by the specific manufacturer.
+So far it is not possible to have interoperability on this codes because they depends by the specific manufacturer and sometimes by the specific appliance type.
 To understand the **alertCode** values it is expected that separate documentation are provided and maintained by manufacturers.
 This information can be used by _consumers_ to interpret correctly the alerts.

+Anyway it is expected that in the future (at the release one of the next version of the interface) a list of some basic standard cross-manufacturer **alertCode** values will be defined, e.g. for most common alerts like Refrigerator Door Open, ...
+For this reason the **alertCode** values are organized in two ranges:
+  * 0x0000-0x7FFF --- standard codes, reserved for future inter-operable alerts codes
+  * 0x8000-0xFFFF --- proprietary codes

 ### Interface Errors